anmarjarjees/python-modules-packages/README.md

 - Packages can be installed in two different ways (2 different modes):
   - >> globally (by default) => the installed package will be available and accessed by the current project or any other project you want to build later
-  - >> in isolation mode => the installed package will be available and access by the current project ONLY
+  - >> in isolation mode => the installed package will be available and accessed by the current project ONLY

 ## Packages and Virtual Environments:
 By Default, packages are installed "globally" if we just run the command: